ThunderCats

 ThunderCats is a media franchise, featuring a fictional group of cat-like humanoid aliens.
 The characters were created by Tobin Wolf and featured in an animated television series named ThunderCats, running from 1985 to 1989, which was animated by Japanese studio Pacific Animation Corporation, and co-produced by Rankin/Bass Productions.

-Like its predecessor Masters of the Universe, the ThunderCats franchise simultaneously launched as a line of action figures produced by LJN and as a syndicated after-school weekday cartoon.
+The ThunderCats franchise simultaneously launched a line of action figures produced by LJN and a syndicated after-school weekday cartoon.

 History

 The original ThunderCats show was animated in Japan while being produced, written and voice acted in the United States.

 The series was distributed by Rankin/Bass Productions' then-parent company Telepictures, which would later merge with Lorimar Television in February 1986.
-In January 1989, Lorimar-Telepictures was purchased by and folded into Warner Bros., whose television syndication arm would eventually assume distribution of the show; Warner Bros. has owned the rights to the series (and all Lorimar-Telepictures programming) from that point on.
+In January 1989, Lorimar-Telepictures was purchased by and folded into Warner Bros.
+Entertainment, whose television syndication arm would eventually assume distribution of the show; Warner Bros. has owned the rights to the series (and all Lorimar-Telepictures programming) from that point on.